 She pointed out the importance of annual physical exams and the role they play in good preventative care.
 They can help doctors recognize and treat potential problems before they become a bigger health issue.

 “We have to get our physical exams because our doctors can do yearly blood work [and may discover] a number that is not where it should be,” Latifah said.

 As part of its campaign, Cigna is traveling the country and visiting local communities to deliver free health screenings for four key numbers: blood pressure, cholesterol, blood sugar, and body mass index (BMI).

 For Latifah, this aspect of the campaign is particularly close to her heart.
-Knowing these four biometric numbers can help prevent heart disease, stroke, and diabetes, three conditions that affect African-American women more, according to the (CDC).
+Knowing these four biometric numbers can help prevent heart disease, stroke, and diabetes, three conditions that affect African-American women more, according to the Centers for Disease Control and Prevention (CDC).

 In fact, the CDC reports that around 7.6 percent of African-American women have heart disease, compared to 5.8 percent of white women, and 5.6 percent of Mexican-American women.

 Furthermore, the American Heart Association states the following: